Vallibonavenatrix: Classification

 In 2019, Malafaia and her team classified Vallibonavenatrix within the Spinosauridae, a family of large-bodied tetanuran dinosaurs traditionally separated into two subfamilies: Spinosaurinae and Baryonychinae.
 Though closer in proximity to European baryonychines such as Baryonyx from the Barremian of Spain and England, Vallibonavenatrix was found to be more closely related to spinosaurines such as Spinosaurus and Irritator from the southern supercontinent Gondwana, and the Asian genus Ichthyovenator.
 Thus, Malafaia and colleagues placed it within Spinosaurinae.
 The results of their analysis are shown in the following cladogram:

 However, in 2021, Chris Barker and colleagues instead found Vallibonavenatrix in one of two positions, depending on the type of analysis (parsimony-based or Bayesian) that they performed: outside of both Spinosaurinae and Baryonychinae as the most basal (least specialized) spinosaurid, or as a member of the Baryonychinae.
 They concluded that its phylogenetic position was unstable.

 Like the results of Barker et al., a 2022 study by Octávio Mateus and Darío Estraviz-López did not find Vallibonavenatrix to be a spinosaurine.
 However, certain anatomical characteristics may indicate an affinity with that group, rather than with the baryonychines.
+Spinosaurine affinities were supported in a 2025 reassessment of Camarillasaurus by Rauhut and colleagues, who recovered Vallibonavenatrix within the Spinosaurinae, diverging after Iberospinus.

 Palaeoenvironment

 Vallibonavenatrix hails from the Arcillas de Morella Formation, which has been dated to the Barremian stage of the Early Cretaceous period, between 129.4 and 125 million years ago.
-It coexisted in this environment with other dinosaurs including the ornithischians Iguanodon bernissartensis and Morelladon beltrani, an indeterminate sauropod, and an indeterminate baryonychine.
+It coexisted in this environment with other dinosaurs including the ornithischians Iguanodon bernissartensis and Morelladon beltrani, an indeterminate sauropod, and fellow spinosaurid Protathlitis.